-Level Three Foundation Diploma/Diploma/Extended Diploma in Computing
+Level Three Diploma/Extended Diploma in Computing

 What will I study?

-- Information systems
+- IT systems security

-- Computer systems
+- Building computer systems

 Optional units (these are subject to available tutors):

-- Computer networks
+- Computer games development

-- Software design and development
+- Website development

 - Human computer interaction

-- Managing networks
+- Managing and supporting systems

 How will I be assessed?

-Four GCSEs grade A*-C/ 4- 9 to include Maths and English
+- Four GCSEs grade A*-C/ 4- 9 to include Maths and English

-Or level two diploma (merit)
+- Or level two diploma (merit)

-Or first diploma (merit)
+- Or first diploma (merit)

-Or NVQ level two
+- Or NVQ level two

 BTEC diplomas are valued by employers, universities and colleges.
 Students go into careers in many IT-related disciplines.
 If you want to go straight into a job, you could work in systems analysis and design, software engineering, computing and website development.
 If you decide to go into higher education, you could do a Foundation Degree in Computing or degrees in subjects such as computing, e-business, games programming or software engineering.